amrlabib/javascript-essentials/IIFE.md

 ### Pass parameters to IIFE:

-One of the most confusing things about IIFE is the way it accept its parameters, because we pass them at the bottom of the function while invoking them.
+One of the most confusing things about IIFE is the way it accept its parameters, because we pass them at the bottom of the function while invoking it.

 #### Example 5.2: